ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

    :end-before: # docs-end: on_initialize_simulants
    :dedent: 4

-This very simple initializer method simply creates an ``'is_alive'`` column in the population table and sets it to True for all simulants being initialized.
-Note again that we need to call the population view's ``update`` method to actually modify the population table.
+This very simple initializer method simply creates an ``'is_alive'`` column in the state table and sets it to True for all simulants being initialized.
+Note again that we need to call the population view's ``update`` method to actually modify the state table.

 Notice also that when registering this method, we did not specify any required resources (since every simulant is set as alive regardless of anything else).